 The programme places participants in groups led by an experienced and successful female entrepreneur, which meet once a month for six months.
 A series of structured Going for Growth agendas encourage participants to focus on the strategic development of their businesses.
 The initiative is designed to be action and results orientated and to go beyond classroom style learning and the usual inputs of professional trainers, consultants and academics.
 The roundtables are not designed to be theoretical or academic, but to be based on real experience of what has or hasn’t worked in real life situations.

 Going for Growth was designed and developed by Paula Fitzsimons, the National Director, and is coordinated by the Fitzsimons Consulting Team.
-Having just completed a 13th cycle, Going for Growth has supported over 700 women entrepreneurs to achieve their growth ambitions and measures its success in terms of the participants’ increased turnover, additional employment created and the number of new exporters.
+Having just started the 14th cycle, Going for Growth has supported over 800 women entrepreneurs to achieve their growth ambitions and measures its success in terms of the participants’ increased turnover, additional employment created and the number of new exporters.

 For more information, please visit the website here.